-• deals in Listco's listed securities or their derivatives or those of a related corporation

-• counsels or procures another person to deal in Listco's listed securities or their derivatives

-Catches the recipient of the leaked information who uses it by dealing themselves or by counselling or procuring someone else to deal counsels or procures another person to deal in Listco's listed securities or their derivatives or those of a related corporation, knowing or having reasonable cause to believe that the other person will deal in those listed securities or derivatives outside Hong Kong on an overseas stock market discloses the inside information to another person knowing or having reasonable cause to believe that they or some other person will use the inside information to deal, or counsel or procure another person to deal, in the Listco's listed securities or their derivatives or in those of a related corporation outside Hong Kong on an overseas stock market
+- deals in Listco's listed securities or their derivatives or those of a related corporation; or - counsels or procures another person to do so counsels or procures another person to deal in Listco's listed securities or their derivatives or those of a related corporation, knowing or having reasonable cause to believe that the other person will deal in those securities or derivatives outside Hong Kong on an overseas stock market; or discloses the inside information to another person knowing or having reasonable cause to believe that they or some other person will use the inside information to deal, or counsel or procure another person to deal, in the Listco's listed securities or their derivatives or in those of a related corporation outside Hong Kong on an overseas stock market

-1. Person with inside information seeks to facilitate dealing on overseas market - ss.
+7. Person with inside information seeks to facilitate dealing on overseas market - ss.
 270(2) + 291(7)

-When a person who knowingly has inside information in relation to a Listco in any of the previous circumstances +
+When a person knowingly has inside information +